 Students can arrive at College any time between 0745 and shortly prior to 0820 each morning.
 Registration begins promptly at 0820 in form rooms.
-Please ensure that your children do not arrive before 0745, as they will not be able to enter the buildings and there is no supervision provided before this time.
-Afternoon registration takes place at 1435 during afternoon tutor time.
+Please ensure that your child does not arrive before 0745, as they will not be able to enter the buildings and there is no supervision provided before this time.
+Afternoon registration takes place at 1435 during